cfiebach/Python_For_Psychologists_25-26/lecture/introduction/introduction_3_new.md

 Today, we will **start working with the `python` programming language** - nothing more and nothing less!

+**Note that I cannot be in Frankfurt for this and next weeks' sessions**, so that I ask you to work on your own and at your own pace through this and the next jupyter notebook.
+Note that there are a few exercises embedded into the jupyter notebook.
+We strongly encourage you to try these out, either by opening a new notebook to code in, or by downloading the executable notebook from the github repository as described below! **Please also note that there is a homework assignment going along with this week's session.**

 ## Introduction to Python - Part I
 The big moment is finally here: we will start exploring `python` itself.
 Within the first block of programming with `python` we will go through some of the basics of the `python` programming language, including what `modules` and `functions` are, what `variables` are, what different 'data types' exist in python, and how to `assign` data to variables.